anetalabs/anetaV2/Docs/protocol.md

 {“85471236585”: \<String: TxHash of the redemption tx\>
 }

-If redemption txs take longer than  4 hours to be included in a block we will use a pay-by-child to fulfill the requests in the redemption que, if no redemption requests are pending then we will perform a consolidation transaction for the pay-by-child, the fees on the pay by child will use the following formula :
+If redemption txs take longer than  4 hours to be included in a block we will use a pay-by-child to fulfill the requests in the redemption que, if no redemption requests are pending then we will perform a consolidation transaction for the pay-by-child.

-Fee \= \[Current Tx fee\] \+ Sum(Tx(1-n)Fee  )
-Where:
- Tx(x) \= the x transaction pending.
- N \= Number of pending transactions

-\*1 \= Aggregating requests will lower the Bitcoin Tx fees and alleviate contention concerns
+*1 = Aggregating requests will lower the Bitcoin Tx fees and alleviate contention concerns

 **Internal services:**